kasenetz/hbcd-docs/docs/measures/physicalhealth.md

 ## Implementation & Data Collection

-The breastfeeding and food insecurity surveys are child-specific and filled out remotely by the primary caregiver while growth is a direct measure in-person.
+The Breastfeeding and Food Insecurity surveys are child-specific and filled out remotely by the primary caregiver while growth is a direct measure in-person.
 Surveys were translated to Spanish for HBCD by [BURG Translations](https://burgtranslations.com/our-services/).
 Additional information is as follows:

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed;">
   <thead>